Economist Intelligence Unit: Democracy Index

-In 2006 (with updates in 2008, 2010 and every year since), the Economist Intelligence Unit released the Democracy Index, an index compiled by examining the state of democracy in 167 countries, attempting to quantify this with an Index of Democracy focusing on five general categories—electoral process and pluralism, civil liberties, functioning of government, political participation and political culture.
+In 2006 (with updates in 2008, 2010 and every year since), the Economist Intelligence Unit has released the Democracy Index, an index compiled by examining the state of democracy in 167 countries, attempting to quantify this with an Index of Democracy focusing on five general categories—electoral process and pluralism, civil liberties, functioning of government, political participation and political culture.
+The Democracy Index and the V-Dem Democracy Indices are two of the most widely used democracy indices worldwide.

 Government Broadband Index

 In January 2011, the Unit released the Government Broadband Index (gBBi), which assesses countries on the basis of government planning, as opposed to current broadband capability.
 With ambitious targets for both the speed and coverage of next-generation broadband networks, the developed countries of Southeast Asia scored highest.
 According to the index, Greece is the worst-performing country measured, due to its relatively low coverage target and drawn-out deployment schedule.
 Greece also suffers due to the considerable size of its public-funding commitment as a percentage of overall government budget revenues, and because its plan does little to encourage competition.